Mike Maddux: Washington Nationals

 The Washington Nationals signed Maddux with a two-year contract to become their pitching coach on November 4, 2015.
 On October 20, 2017, his contract was not renewed.

 St. Louis Cardinals

 On October 26, 2017, the St. Louis Cardinals hired Maddux as their pitching coach.
 Maddux left the Cardinals after the 2022 season.

 Texas Rangers (second stint)

-On November 23, 2022, Maddux was named the pitching coach for the Texas Rangers in his 2nd stint with the ballclub.
+On November 23, 2022, Maddux was named the pitching coach for the Rangers.
+He coached the team as they won the 2023 World Series.

+Los Angeles Angels

+On October 31, 2025, the Los Angeles Angels hired Maddux to serve as the team's new pitching coach.

 Personal life

-Maddux and his wife have two daughters.
+Maddux and his wife, Lise, have two daughters, Makayla and Lexie.
 They own a house in Tarrant County, Texas.